auriq/essentia_docs/source/reference/direct-query-examples.rst

 **Sample Output Modification Usage**

-Only output the rows from the files in the browse category between 2014-09-01 and 2014-09-15 when they pass the condition that the value in the userID column is greater than 50.
+Only output the rows from the files in the browse category between 2014-09-01 and 2014-09-15 when they pass the condition that the value in the userID column is greater than or equal to 50.

 ``select * from browse:2014-09-01:2014-09-15 where userID >= 50`` ::